 Effective July 1, 2014, the Commission implemented the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, which significantly changed the Commission's accounting for pension amounts.
-The information disclosed below is presented in accordance with this new standard.
+The information disclosed below is presented in accordance with this standard.

-The Commission's net pension liability was measured as of September 30, 2014.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2014 with update procedures performed by the actuary to roll forward to the total pension liability measured as of September 30, 2014.
+The Commission's net pension liability was measured as of September 30, 2015.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2016.